tgfrerer/island/README.md

 ## Building an Island project

-If you freshly cloned the island repository, remember to update submodules before proceeding.
+🚨 If you freshly cloned the island repository, remember to update submodules before proceeding.🚨

     git submodule init
     git submodule update --depth=1